nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'lost_password_link' => 'https://example.org/link/to/password/reset',

-If your user backend does not allow to reset the password (e.g. when it's a read-only user backend like LDAP), you can specify a custom link, where the user is redirected to, when clicking the "reset password" link after a failed login-attempt.
+If your user backend does not allow password resets (e.g. when it's a read-only user backend like LDAP), you can specify a custom link, where the user is redirected to, when clicking the "reset password" link after a failed login-attempt.